cypherpunk-academy/2064/en/046_2023_Night-Owl.md

 They said you went crazy and didn't want to get out of here.
 And you need someone to talk to."

-Marwin read the note and looked at him confused.
+Marwin read the note and looked confused at him.
 Amon shrugged his shoulders.

 Amon wrote, "Don't you want to get out?"